-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 The state of Arizona is taking the fight over its controversial immigration bill to the U.S. Supreme Court.
 Today, Governor Jan Brewer said she will ask the High Court to overturn a lower court ruling that put key parts of the measure on hold.

 SIEGEL: NPR's Ted Robbins tells us about the effort to form Baja Arizona.

 TOM BOWMAN: If you want to find people who don't like Republican-controlled Arizona government, step inside the Shanty.
 It's a favorite bar for Tucson Democrats.
 David Euchner is set-up just inside the door to catch patrons before they have a drink after work.

-Unidentified Man #1: Amen.
+DAVID EUCHNER: Unidentified Man #1: Amen.

-But Start our State Co-Chair Paul Eckerstrom says he'd be satisfied if just the local resolution passed.
+BOWMAN: But Start our State Co-Chair Paul Eckerstrom says he'd be satisfied if just the local resolution passed.
 Eckerstrom is the former chairman of the Pima County Democratic Party.

 BOWMAN: Politically, the Tucson metro area has long been more moderate than other parts of the state.
 The University of Arizona plays a big role here, so do government workers.
 And Southern Arizona was part of Mexico until 1854.
 So Eckerstrom says it's more culturally integrated.

 ECKERSTROM: We have a long history in terms of our Native American and Spanish colonial and Hispanic culture that we celebrate here.
 While up in Phoenix, they don't seem to have that.

-Republican State Representative John Kavanagh helped pass many of those laws.
+BOWMAN: Republican State Representative John Kavanagh helped pass many of those laws.
 He says the legislature is just doing what it thinks is right.

 BOWMAN: Kavanagh says the effort to split the state is just Democratic sour grapes.

-Unidentified Group: Fight Back.
+KAVANAGH: Unidentified Group: Fight Back.

-Activists like Salomon Baldenegro say Arizona in 2011 is becoming more like Mississippi in the 1960s, with Hispanics replacing blacks as the focus of discrimination.
+BOWMAN: Activists like Salomon Baldenegro say Arizona in 2011 is becoming more like Mississippi in the 1960s, with Hispanics replacing blacks as the focus of discrimination.

-Ted Robbins, NPR News, Tucson.
+BOWMAN: Ted Robbins, NPR News, Tucson.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.